moazkh60/Pleo-Mobile_Challenge/README.md

 - Native iOS swift camera module for uploading receipt images

 ## Libraries Included 👇
-Please note that while you are free to use libraries of your choosing, we encourage you to write at least some your own code.
-This is your chance to really impress us with your skills.
 - Redux
 - React Navigation
 - Redux Thunk